EPFL-bADAboum/website/index.md

 - The IMDB dataset
 - Oscar winners and nominees for each year

+Throughout this story, we will consider IMDB ratings which range from 1 to 10.

 ---

 ## Do Oscar-winning films generally have higher ratings compared to non-winning nominees ?